plenoptic-org/plenoptic/CONTRIBUTING.md

 ### Adding documentation

+The amount and form of documentation that need to be added alongside a change depends on the size of the submitted change.
+For a significant change (a new model or synthesis method), please include a new tutorial notebook that walks through how to use them.
+For enhancements of existing methods, you can probably just modify the existing tutorials and add documentation.
+If unsure, ask!

 Documentation in `plenoptic` is built using Sphinx and lives on readthedocs.
 If that means nothing to you, don't worry!